mekomsolutions/openmrs-module-initializer/readme/loc.md

 to another location.

 #### Tag headers
 There are two ways to assign *location tags* to locations.
+Choose one or the other.
+Note that tag assignments are processed in the following way:

+1. All tags are cleared from the location.
+2. The location is assigned tags from the `Tags` header.
+3. Tags are assigned from the `Tag|` headers which are `true`.
+  Setting the header to false has no further effect.

 ###### `Tag|` headers
 Tags can be assigned in true/false columns under headers starting with `Tag|`